With the arrival of winter, it is crucial to dress adequately. Extended exposure to the cold can lead to problems, including frostbite.

 At the first warning signs of frostbite, it is advisable to go indoors as quickly as possible to get warm.
 Why not take advantage of the opportunity to light a fire, drink a cup of hot chocolate or a delicious bowl of hot soup?

 Frostbite can sometimes develop into a serious injury.
-IT IS IMPORTANT NOT TO do the following, which can worsen the situation by causing small blood vessels to burst or damage skin further.
+Certain actions can worsen the situation by causing small blood vessels to burst or damage skin further.
 To avoid this, make sure to:

 Once the limb has been warmed, the affected area may first feel numb, then swell and become hot, sensitive or painful.
 If pain occurs, it may be beneficial to take an analgesic.
 Always ask your pharmacist for advice before taking an over-the-counter medication.